jayadevnpatil/Git/README.md

 ```

 ### Git stash
-The `git stash` command is used to temporarily store changes in your working directory that are not ready to be committed yet.
-It allows you to save your current changes and revert your working directory to a clean state, which can be useful when you need to switch branches or work on a different task without committing your changes.
+The `git stash` command is used to temporarily store changes in the working directory that are not ready to be committed yet.
+It allows one to save his/her current changes and revert back to the clean state of working directory, which can be useful when one needs to switch branches or work on a different task without committing changes.

 ```bash
 git stash push -m "Stash message"
 ```

-The `git stash list` command is used to display the list of stashed changes in your repository.
+The `git stash list` command is used to display the list of stashed changes in the current repository.

 ```bash
 git stash list